Azure/terraform-provider-alz/docs/index.md

 # ALZ

 Use the Azure Landing Zones (ALZ) provider to generate data to allow you to simplify provisioning of your ALZ configuration.
-Its principal use is to generate data to deploy resources with the [AzureRM](https://github.com/Azure/terraform-provider-azurerm) provider.
+Its principal use is to generate data to deploy resources with the [AzApi](https://github.com/Azure/terraform-provider-azapi) provider.

 Use the navigation to the left to read about the available resources.

 ~> **Important** This provider has been designed to work with the [ALZ Terraform module](https://registry.terraform.io/modules/Azure/avm-ptn-alz/azurerm/latest).
 We suggest that you consume this provider from within the module, rather than directly in your Terraform configuration.

-~> **Warning** This provider is still in development but is ready for initial testing and feedback via [GitHub Issues](https://github.com/Azure/terraform-provider-alz/issues).

 ~> **Important** Make sure to add `.alzlib` to your `.gitignore` file to avoid committing the downloaded ALZ library to your repository.